Wondering When To Replace Bathroom Items? Find Out Here

 8. Disposable Razors

-If should come as no surprise that disposable razors aren’t meant to last forever.
-The blades dull after each use, and continuing to use dull blades can lead to skin irritation, ingrown hairs, and other unfortunate side effects.
+As their name suggests, disposable razors don’t last forever.
+The blades dull with every use, and shaving with dull blades can lead to skin irritation, ingrown hairs, and other unfortunate side effects.

-To ensure you get the most from each razor or razor cartridge, allow the razor to dry out completely between each use.
+To ensure your razor or razor cartridge lasts as long as possible, allow the razor to dry out completely between each use.

-When To Replace: Replace disposable razors or disposable cartridges every 5-7 shaves to prevent irritation.
+When To Replace: Replace disposable razors or disposable cartridges every 5-7 shaves to avoid irritation.

 9. Makeup Brushes & Applicators

-The rate for replacing makeup brushes, sponges, and other applicators depends on both the quality of the item and how often you clean it.
+The rate for replacing makeup brushes, sponges, and other applicators depends on both the quality of the items and how often you clean them.
 Quality brushes can last for a year or more if they are washed regularly!

 When To Replace: Replace lower quality makeup brushes and less durable applicators like beauty sponges every 3-4 months.